5 steps to making data driven ESG goals part of your business strategy

 Step 2 – Assess your ESG baseline before you set your goals

 Prioritizing areas of ESG impact is an important early step in every company’s ESG journey and should come before goal setting.
-You can read more about the importance of prioritizing impact areas in our recent article, Launching your ESG journey, or check out our web based ESG Calculator to evaluate which ESG issues your company should focus on.
-Our free tool helps you to quickly identify which ESG issues should be a priority for your company and more broadly what benchmarks within your industry you will want to focus on.
+You can read more about the importance of prioritizing impact areas in our recent article, Launching your ESG Journey, or check out our SaaS ESG Platform to help your team evaluate which ESG topics to focus on.
+Our software tools paired with ESG expert guidance helps you to quickly identify which ESG issues should be a priority for your company and more broadly what benchmarks within your industry you will want to focus on.

-Materiality and baseline assessments are two important and distinct evaluative steps that can help you to better understand any progress made to date and potential areas where you can make the most impact.
+Materiality and Baseline Assessments are two important and distinct evaluative steps that can help you to better understand any progress made to date and potential areas where you can make the most impact.
 They’re key to conduct before you start setting your ESG goals.
-If you’re ready to move ahead with ESG assessments or simply want to learn more about the benefits, Good.Lab’s recent article may help you, Why conducting an ESG baseline assessment is essential for every company.
+If you’re ready to move ahead with an ESG Assessment or simply want to learn more about the benefits of conducting one, our recent article may be valuable to you on why conducting an ESG baseline assessment is essential for every company.

 Data considerations are also important to evaluate early on.
 What systems do you have in place already and what additional data might you need to start tracking progress toward any goals?
 You’ll also want to consider if you are able to access required data, think energy usage data from your facilities and fleet, GHG emissions from your manufacturing processes, or visibility into Tier 3 supplier waste.
 While your ESG strategy should never be built completely around data availability, it is an important consideration for which ESG goals you’ll eventually set and how you’ll gather metrics to track progress towards those goals.

-Step 3 – Familiarize yourself with and set SMART goals
+Step 3 – Familiarize yourself with and set SMART ESG goals

 Setting the right ESG goals will help your company demonstrate your long-term business vision to your customers, investors, and other relevant stakeholders.
 Companies need to hold themselves accountable for improved performance over time.
 Creating Specific, Measurable, Achievable, Relevant and Time (SMART) ESG goals helps establish attainable objectives within a predetermined timeframe.
 By taking this approach, companies can eliminate generalizations and guesswork while setting goals and targets over clear timeframes, and intentional ways to track progress.

-If you are stuck, you may look outside your own processes or to what other companies in your industry are making commitments to around ESG.
-For example, you may benefit from learning from the ESG commitments and activities that industry leaders are already takingin our ESG Calculator app or consider the Sustainable Development Goals set by the UN.
+If you are stuck, you may look outside your own processes or to what other companies in your industry are making commitments to publicly around ESG.
+For example, you may benefit from learning from the ESG commitments and activities that industry leaders are already taking using the Industry Targets Dataset in our ESG Platform or consider the Sustainable Development Goals set by the UN.